 SUBCHAPTER C STANDARDS FOR LICENSURE

 §551.42.
-Standards for Facilities Serving Individuals with an Intellectual Disability or Related Conditions.
+Standards for a Facility .

 (a) Purpose.
 The purpose of this section is to promote the public health, safety, and welfare by providing for the development, establishment, and enforcement of standards:

-(1) for the habilitation of individuals based on an active treatment program in facilities governed by this chapter; and
+(1) for the habilitation of residents based on an active treatment program in facilities governed by this chapter; and

 (2) for the establishment, construction, maintenance, and operation of such facilities that view an intellectual disability and related conditions within the context of a developmental model in accordance with the principle of normalization.

-(b) Philosophy.
-A facility regulated by the standards in this section is known as an intermediate care facility for individuals with an intellectual disability or related conditions (ICF/IID).
-Individuals in these facilities have the same civil rights, equal liberties, and due process of law as other individuals, plus the right to receive active treatment and habilitation.
-Facilities shall provide and promote services that enhance the development of such individuals, maximize their achievement through an interdisciplinary approach based on developmental principles, and create an environment, to the extent possible, that is normalized and normalizing. ; and
+(b) Active treatment .
+A facility regulated by the standards in this section is known as an ICF/IID .
+A resident living in a facility has the same civil rights, equal liberties, and due process of law as other individuals, plus the right to receive active treatment and habilitation.
+A facility must provide and promote services that enhance the development of each resident , maximize their achievement through an interdisciplinary approach , and create an environment, to the extent possible, that is normalized and normalizing.
+A facility must:

-(3)

-(c) Standards.
+(1) have the IDT prepare and implement, for each resident, an IPP within 30 days after admission;

+(2) ensure each resident receives a continuous active treatment program consisting of needed interventions and services in sufficient number and frequency to support the achievement of the objectives identified in the IPP, as identified by the IDT; and

+(3) ensure each resident’s IPP is reviewed at least annually by a QIDP and revised as necessary, including situations in which a resident has successfully completed an objective identified in the IPP.(c) Standards.
 Each ICF/IID must comply with regulations promulgated by the United States Department of Health and Human Services in Title 42, Code of Federal Regulations (CFR), Part 483, Subpart I, §§483.400 - 483.480.
-Additionally, DADS adopts by reference the federal regulations governing conditions of participation for the ICF/IID program as specified in 42 CFR, Part 483, Subpart I, §§483.410, 483.420, 483.430, 483.440, 483.450, 483.460, 483.470, and 483.480 as licensing standards.
+Additionally, HHSC adopts by reference the federal regulations governing conditions of participation for the ICF/IID program as specified in 42 CFR, Part 483, Subpart I, §§483.410, 483.420, 483.430, 483.440, 483.450, 483.460, 483.470, 483.475, and 483.480 as licensing standards.

 (d) Precertification training conference for new providers of service.
-Each new provider must attend the precertification/prelicensure training conference prior to licensing by DADS.
-The purpose of the training is to assure that providers of services are familiar with the licensing requirements and to facilitate the delivery of quality services to residents in facilities serving persons with an intellectual disability or related conditions.
+Each new provider must attend the precertification/prelicensure training conference prior to licensing by HHSC .
+The purpose of the training is to ensure that providers of services are familiar with the licensing requirements and to facilitate the delivery of quality services to residents in facilities serving persons with an intellectual disability or related conditions.

 (1) A new provider is an entity which has not had at least one year of administering services in a facility serving persons with an intellectual disability or related conditions in Texas.
 All new providers must attend a precertification training conference prior to the life safety code survey.